Hosting Workshops

 Meals need to be provided for everyone taking the workshop because participants will not have the time and energy to do any cooking.
 It is preferable if provisions are made for vegetarians, since many people interested in natural building (including the instructors) are vegetarian or vegan.
 This may necessitate hiring someone to cook for the workshop.
 It may be possible to prepare foods in advance to heat and serve during the workshop, or possibly just have simple foods that don't require cooking available for people to prepare their own (sandwich ingredients, cereals, fruits, raw vegetables, etc.).
 We highly recommended that you not attempt to both fix meals and attend the workshop, this probably causes more stress for the workshop hosts than anything else.
 Workshop participants can be expected to participate in the meal setup and cleanup but not cooking.

-One important major consideration is that cob is alot of work, expect people to eat two to three times as much food as people might typically eat when leading a sedentary lifestyle, so the food supplies and budget should be figured accordingly.
+One important major consideration is that cob is a lot of work, expect people to eat twice as much food as people might typically eat when leading a sedentary lifestyle, so the food supplies and budget should be figured accordingly.

 Instructor requirements